LIGHTS ON AFTERSCHOOL

 If the state’s education system and future workforce is to rebound quickly from learning loss as a result of school closures, using federal and state supports such as the Education Stabilization Fund included in the CARES Act will be essential.
 These funds will be critical to maintain staff to keep afterschool and summer programs operational in order to better serve additional students.

-Last week, a bi-partisan group of senators, led Sen. Chris Coons (D-Del.) introduced legislation to strengthen national service opportunities, particularly in responding to COVID-19.
-The...
+Last week, a bi-partisan group of senators, led by Sen. Chris Coons (D-Del.) introduced legislation to strengthen national service opportunities, particularly in responding to COVID-19.
+The Cultivating Opportunity and Response to the Pandemic through Service (CORPS) Act includes several...

 On May 26, the Afterschool Alliance hosted our first ever virtual Capitol Hill briefing for congressional staff and afterschool stakeholders.
 Afterschool and Summer Programs Support Learning and Recovery focused on the role of afterschool programs in COVID-19 recovery and featured perspectives from...